Central Park birder Christian Cooper on being 'a Black man in the natural world'

 GROSS: So what was the experience like on your end?

 COOPER: I was very glad to be in that room because they had to say it to my face.
 They had to say it to the face of an openly gay person who they worked with every day.
 And that was important.
 It didn't change the outcome.
-(Laughter) It was a really silly outcome because the issue made so much money for them in which Northstar came out, that issue of "Alpha Flight," that they scratched their heads and they said, oh, let's give Alpha - let's give Northstar his own limited series comic book to capitalize on this and make a lot of money.
-Oh, but nothing gay in there (laughter).
+It was a really silly outcome because the issue made so much money for them in which Northstar came out, that issue of "Alpha Flight," that they scratched their heads and they said, oh, let's give "Alpha" - let's give Northstar his own limited series comic book to capitalize on this and make a lot of money - oh, but nothing gay in there (laughter).

 GROSS: In one of the stories that you ended up writing, you know, one of the comic books that you were the writer on, you introduced what you think was the first lesbian character at Marvel.
 And this was for a horror comic that you were writing called "Darkhold: Pages From The Book Of Sins."
 So how were you able to do that?
 And how lesbian were you allowed to make her?